northpolesec/santa/docs/docs/cookbook/cel.md

 ]) && args.join(" ").contains("Library/Launch") ?
 BLOCKLIST : ALLOWLIST
 ```

-Note this will not stop using the system calls directly or otherwise programmatically modifying the timestamps.
+Note this will not stop using the system calls directly or otherwise
+programmatically modifying the timestamps.
+Also this won't cover modifications
+if the process' current working directory is already in the LaunchDaemons /
+LaunchAgents directories.

 ## Prevent OSAScript From Popping Password Dialogs